ROCK offers a few different options for storing your music, each with advantages and disadvantages.

-Roon Optimized Core Kit (ROCK) comes with a “factory reset” disk image, that is meant to be flashed onto a USB flash drive.
-When the device is booted from this USB flash drive, it will partition, format, and initialize your SSD.
+Roon Optimized Core Kit (ROCK) comes with a “factory reset” disk image, which is meant to be flashed onto a USB flash drive.
+When the device is booted from this USB flash drive it will partition, format, and initialize your SSD.
 1. Prepare your NUC's ...

 Roon Optimized Core Kit